Documentation

 By default, mParticle forwards all available user attributes and user identities to Braze, including attributes added during profile enrichment.
 You can disable this behavior in the Connection Settings.
 Only data which is sent to Braze Server to Server can be enriched.

-Braze uses the $google_ad_user_data and $google_ad_personalization custom attribute keys to recieve consent status for Google’s EU User Consent Policy.
+Braze uses the $google_ad_user_data and $google_ad_personalization custom attribute keys to receive consent status for Google’s EU User Consent Policy.
 The Boolean sent to these keys signify that a user has granted or denied consent to a marketer.
 As per their Collecting consent for EEA, UK, and Switzerland end users documentation, this value must be sent to Google as a Custom Attribute.

 To configure user consent forwarding under this value, a mapping should be set-up leveraging mParticle’s notion of Consent Purposes.
 To learn more about handling user consent within mParticle’s platform, see the following docs: Data Privacy Controls.